nbrown02/Multi-Team-Forecaster/README.md

 ### Connectivity (Jira Version)
 * Open the .pbit file in Power BI Desktop
 * Add your Jira URL
-* For each respective team, enter the project key,
+* For each respective team, enter the project key (note: Don't confuse the project name with the project key, a common mistake!
+Your project key will be in the URL when viewing an item)

-Don't confuse the project name with the project key, a common mistake!
-Your project key will be in the URL when viewing an item.
+* The report covers up to 9 teams, only complete it for as many teams as you need
 * It should then look something like this:

 IMAGE